Professional edition active

 • Parasitic diseases (eg, malaria, schistosomiasis, leishmaniasis)

-Depending on the patient’s age, 4 to 20% have an underlying cancer, including solid cancers of the lung, colon, stomach, breast, or kidney; Hodgkin or non-Hodgkin lymphoma; chronic lymphocytic leukemia; and melanoma.
+Six to 15% of patients with membranous nephropathy have an underlying cancer, including solid cancers of the lung, prostate, colon, stomach, breast, or kidney; Hodgkin or non-Hodgkin lymphoma; chronic lymphocytic leukemia; and melanoma (1).

 Renal vein thrombosis is more frequent in membranous nephropathy and is usually asymptomatic but may manifest with flank pain, hematuria, and hypertension.
 It may progress to pulmonary embolism.